MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - When two organization using Azure Information Protection share labeled documents and emails, their own labels are retained and not replaced by the other organization's labels.

-- Support for cells in Excel that contain cross-references, which previously caused text corruption in that cell.
+- For Excel:

     - Support for changing Office themes or Windows themes, which previously caused Excel to not display any data after the theme was changed.

+    - Support for cells that contain cross-references, which previously caused text corruption in that cell.

+    - Support for typing Japanese, Chinese, or Korean characters, which previously closed a window so these characters couldn't be selected.

+    - Support for comments, which previously closed the comment while it was being typed.

+- For PowerPoint: Support for coauthoring, which previously could cause data loss.

 - Files that have a .xml file name extension can now be inspected for recommended or automatic classification.

 - The viewer can now open protected text-based files (.ptxt and .pxml) larger than 20 MB.
 - Prevent Outlook hanging when Outlook reminders are used.

 - Bootstrap succeeds in Office 64-bit, so that you can protect documents and emails.